shinhugh/em-calculator/README.md

 For example, 200 people can respond to whether they like, dislike, don't care for, or don't know 50 celebrities.
 As a result, there would be 200 x 50 inputs.<br/>
-Format: Place each sample/person's inputs on a single line.
+**Format**: Place each sample/person's inputs on a single line.
 Each line represents a single sample/person, and the inputs go from left to right, going from c = 1 to however many categories are specified by the user.
 Separate each input with a space.
 A input